On Beauville Structures for PSL(2,q): Hyperbolic triangle groups and

-Such triples are needed in the classification of Beauville structures for $G_1$ which include involutions, and the proof of part~{\it (iv)} of Theorem~\ref{thm.Beau.PGL2q} relies on the following corollary which is a reformulation of Corollary~\ref{cor.rs2}.
+The proof of part~{\it (iv)} of Theorem~\ref{thm.Beau.PGL2q} relies on the following corollary which is a consequence of Corollary~\ref{cor.rs2}.
+Recall that the notion of a \emph{``good involuting triple w.r.t $q$''} was given in Definition~\ref{def.2.triple}.